QuantConnect/Lean/readme.md

 - [**Quantitative Developer**](https://www.indeed.com/viewjob?t=quantitative+developer&jk=ec111ccc63730500&_ga=2.110607745.587290046.1560181815-1738808679.1551121684): Work daily with a brilliant community of developers, scientists, mathematicians, and traders as you enable them to bring their strategies to life.

 - [**Quantitative Development Intern**](https://www.indeed.com/cmp/QuantConnect/jobs/Quantitative-Development-Intern-b4b2572decd2e602): If you are a recent or current graduate with a knack for quantitative finance, consider applying for an internship!

-## Introduction ##

-Lean Engine is an open-source algorithmic trading engine built for easy strategy research, backtesting and live trading.
-We integrate with common data providers and brokerages so you can quickly deploy algorithmic trading strategies.

-The core of the LEAN Engine is written in C#; but it operates seamlessly on Linux, Mac and Windows operating systems.
-It supports algorithms written in Python 3.6, C# or F#.
-Lean drives the web based algorithmic trading platform [QuantConnect][4].

 ## System Overview ##